 I am interested in various aspects of atmospheric and climate science, often in the context of tropical Asia and Malaysia.
 My research mainly involves analysis of a combination of modelled and… read more

 TAN, Z., LATIF, M. T. and ASHFOLD, M. J., 2023.
 Assessment of Malaysia-wide PM2.5 Forecasts from a Global Model Aerosol and Air Quality Research.
 23(9), 220444

-Within our BSc Environmental Science I currently convene, and teach all or much of, the following modules: Dissertation in Environmental Science, Global Environmental Change: Part 1 and Part 2, and Environmental Modelling.
-I also teach parts of Global Environmental Processes.
+Within our BSc Environmental Science I currently convene, and teach all or much of, the following modules: Tutorials in Environmental Science, Global Environmental Change: Part 1 and Part 2, and Environmental Modelling.
+I also teach parts of Global Environmental Processes and Environmental Data Analysis.